-Bitewing and periapical radiographs of anterior and posterior teeth comparable to those taken antemortem. ("Bitewing" views need not be taken in the conventional manner with the teeth in occlusion; rather, periapical film can be used for separate views of the upper and lower teeth, using a horizontal bitewing angulation.)
+Digital or physical dental bitewing and periapical radiographs of anterior and posterior teeth comparable to those taken antemortem. ("Bitewing" views need not be taken in the conventional manner with the teeth in occlusion; rather, periapical film can be used for separate views of the upper and lower teeth, using a horizontal bitewing angulation.)